simonuwe/oracle-apex-json-region/docu/docu.md

 - When using a CLOB for the JSONs use check constraint **IS JSON(STRICT)** to enforce that the JSON is returned with **"** enclosed keys..
 - In APEX 22.1 there is a general issue (with plugin and without) with "**Modal Dialog** with template **Drawer**", this causes a jquery-error (looks like a datepicker issue).
 Without "Drawer" all work fine.
 - In APEX 20.2 the validation for **integer**/**number** doesn't show any errormessages - invalid entries are converted to **null**.
+- Invalid keys/values are ignoered, no message in log

 ## Next steps